solinumasso/soliguide-os/docs/index.md

 ⚠️ Bugs and hotfixes should absolutely be linked to issues.
 If a developer finds a bug s⋅he should create an issue and link its code and pull request (PR) to this issue.

-In the case where the developers work with a product owner who splits the big features in multiple parts, every part should have its own branch and go through the PR and review part.
+If the developers works on a big features split in multiple parts, every part should have its own branch and go through the PR and review stage.

 ## b) Merges et rebase